 You’ll also want to gather feedback directly via surveys and interviews.
 Make sure you ask one question at a time--and that each question is focused around a specific experience/goal.
 A few examples:

-• To determine what to build/sell: What products/services/features do you think we’re missing?
+- To determine what to build/sell: What products/services/features do you think we’re missing?

-• To measure the overall experience (NPS): On a scale from 0 (very unlikely) to 10 (very likely), how likely are you to recommend our brand to a friend or family member?
+- To measure the overall experience (NPS): On a scale from 0 (very unlikely) to 10 (very likely), how likely are you to recommend our brand to a friend or family member?

-• To learn where customers are coming from: Where did you hear about our brand?
+- To learn where customers are coming from: Where did you hear about our brand?

-• To gauge quality of service: Did X rep answer your questions?
+- To gauge quality of service: Did X rep answer your questions?

 So much of customer experience success hinges on giving customers the ability to engage on their own terms.
 Present them with a variety of ways to connect with customer support, offer different shipping and payment options, maybe even the option to personalize products.

-For SaaS companies, you might make it easy for customers to change plans--for example, allowing them to downgrade their plan instead of canceling.
+For SaaS companies, you might make it easy for customers to change plans, for example, allowing them to downgrade their plan instead of canceling.

-Address them by name
+Address Customers by Name

 Addressing customers by name may seem like a minor detail, but it can have a big impact on their impression of your brand.
 Using customers’ names in conversation gives them the feeling that they’re not just a number.
 You’re instead telling them you’re invested in solving their problem.

 It’s also a good idea to use your own name, as it signals you’re willing to take ownership of the problem, while also building a sense of familiarity and trust.
+However, avoid overusing the customer names.
+You may come off like a caricature of a sleazy sales rep with those blatant persuasion tactics.
+Instead, treat them like a friend or coworker.

 Omnichannel is often misunderstood as a strategy focused on being on as many channels as possible.
 It’s really about weaving all relevant channels (and internal platforms/departments) together to create a consistent journey for your customers.
-The goal is to close gaps and remove friction--so customers experience your brand as a single channel that meets them where they are at that moment.

 Omnichannel customer service allows brands to track all interactions and provides full visibility into the entire journey.
 This enables you to measure the impact of each campaign, phone call, offer, etc. and use that information to improve.